English To Chinese Transitions And When To Use Simplified Chinese vs. Traditional Chinese

 When a client has a request for English to Chinese translations, there are two key questions that we ask: ‘Who is the target audience?’ and more specifically: ‘Where is the target audience located?’
-This is due to the differences in Traditional Chinese and Simplified Chinese.
+This is due to the differences between Traditional Chinese and Simplified Chinese.

 The Chinese writing system has been in continuous use for more than three thousand years, making it the oldest writing system in the world.
 However, even languages are susceptible to change.
 As our word has evolved, so has the Chinese language.
-Just think of new words that are used daily today: Google, Internet and iPhone.
+Just think of new words that are used daily today: Google, Internet, and iPhone.

 The Government of the People’s Republic of China introduced simplified Chinese characters in 1946.
 Their main goal in introducing Simplified Chinese was to increase literacy.
-Simplified Chinese is now used in Mainland China, Malaysia (in official publications) and Singapore.
-Traditional Chinese is used in Hong Kong, Taiwan and Macau.
+Simplified Chinese is now used in Mainland China, Malaysia (in official publications), and Singapore.
+Traditional Chinese is used in Hong Kong, Taiwan, and Macau.
 Chinese communities outside of China are now seeing a gradual shift to Simplified characters, most likely due to new immigrants from Mainland China.

-Simplified characters are based on Traditional characters, but Simplified Chinese characters, as its name suggests, have fewer strokes than their traditional equivalent, making them easier to read, write and to learn.
+Simplified characters are based on Traditional characters, but Simplified Chinese characters, as its name suggests, have fewer strokes than their traditional equivalent, making them easier to read, write, and to learn.

 The modern shapes of traditional Chinese characters first appeared during the Han Dynasty, (206 BC – 220 AD) and have been more or less stable since the 5th century.
 There are 1,000’s of Traditional Characters.